 Salesforce took the CRM world by storm with its cloud-based architecture which quickly became a standard for managing sales and marketing operations.
-With so many applications relating to customer data at some point there are quite a few good business reasons for connecting Salesforce with Atlassian tools.
+With so many applications relating to customer data at some point, there are quite a few good business reasons for connecting Salesforce with Atlassian tools.

 Organizations managing customer account data in Salesforce and customer service / technical support requests and reporting data in Atlassian’s applications stand to gain many collaboration and productivity benefits through data integration between the two ecosystems.

-Let’s start by reviewing some of the business requirements and benefits of this type of integration.
+Let’s start by reviewing some of the business requirements, and benefits, of this type of integration.

-A view of the customer lifecycle.
-If Salesforce is used for account management and Atlassian’s JIRA is used for incident management a consolidated view will eliminate staff within the same organisation being unaware of customer challenges.
+If Salesforce is used for account management and Atlassian’s Jira is used for incident management, a consolidated view will eliminate staff within the same organization being unaware of customer challenges.
 A customer who has been waiting for a product or service to be delivered is unlikely to be responsive to a sales agent not aware of this delay.
-Staff on the sales side can create issues in JIRA from Salesforce and multiple cases can be mapped to a single JIRA issue.
+Staff on the sales side can create issues in Jira from Salesforce and multiple cases can be mapped to a single Jira issue.

-Atlassian Marketplace connectors
+Atlassian Marketplace Connectors

 At ServiceRocket we’ve developed a number of connectors for integrating Salesforce to Atlassian tools – both on-premises and cloud-based – and offer support for organizations looking to gain a more holistic view of customer requirements and business operations.
-These ServiceRocket connectors are available on the Atlassian Marketplace:
+These ServiceRocket connectors are also available on the Atlassian Marketplace:

-Learn how Doubledutch connected Salesforce and JIRA to sync customer data between services, sales, and software development teams to have a complete view of customer activity and saved 75+ hours per week updating issues and cases.
+How DoubleDutch Connects Salesforce and JiraLearn how Doubledutch connected Salesforce and Jira to sync customer data between services, sales, and software development teams to have a complete view of customer activity and saved 75+ hours per week updating issues and cases.